stfc/PSyclone/doc/developer_guide/working_practises.rst

  3. The full test suite is run for Python versions 2.7, 3.5 and 3.8 but without the compilation checks.

+ 4. All examples in the Developer Guide are checked for correctness by running ``make doctest``.

 Since we try to be good 'open-source citizens' we do not do any compilation testing using GitHub as that would use a lot more compute time.
 Instead, it